-Some critical BIM coordination services include clash detection, scheduling, and cost-analysis features.
-Essentially, all of these services increase the planning accuracy and reduce the chance of getting rework done, which can estimate around 30% more of construction costs.
+Critical BIM coordination services include clash detection, scheduling, and cost-analysis features.
+Essentially, all of these services increase the planning accuracy and reduce the chance of getting rework done, which can estimate around 30% more construction costs.

 Clash detection software ensures that equipment fits in the space allotted for it, and there are no improper calculations that lead to significant blunders.
 These mess-ups can be highly costly, possibly new parts needing to be ordered or, worse, demolishing them.

-With poor scheduling, downtimes may occur when workers are at the site with no supplies, which raises labor costs unnecessarily.
+With poor scheduling, downtimes may occur when workers are at the site with no supplies, raising unnecessary labor costs.
 The cost-analysis feature provides an up-front fee that can sometimes be hard to calculate without having all the information in one place.
 This can be incredibly cost-saving as you can realize early on if a particular feature or material will be too expensive for the budget.

 Finally, BIM can decrease the chances of legal problems by comparing the model to its as-built dimensions, making sure the two are as similar as possible.
 Deviating too much from the construction contract grows into messy legal territory.

 Most of the BIM services that are cost-saving are considered time-saving as well.
-Rework, and litigation issues are not only extremely costly but can delay a project significantly.
+Rework, and litigation issues are extremely costly and can significantly delay a project.
 However, BIM allows for transparency and reduces the chances of unpredictable situations that can delay the project.

 For example, a contractor named Robins and Morton adopted BIM to design and construct a hospital in Augusta, Maine, and surprisingly, the project was completed ten months ahead of schedule!